kodekloudhub/community-faq/README.md

 DO NOT LEAVE IT UNTIL THE LAST MINUTE TO SIT THE EXAM!!!

 If you do that, and you have only days remaining before the validity expires, what are you going to do if there are issues with the exam environment (these are not infrequent) which means that you fail to complete, or even start the exam?
 You should appear for your first attempt *at least* one month before the expiry in case of issues like this.
+If your exam is credited back to you due to issues like this, then you still have to do this and the free retake if you require it within the one year period.

 ## Exam Environment